Overlapping Spaces for Compact Graph Representations: Overlapping spaces

-In this section, we propose a new concept of \emph{overlaying spaces}.
-This concept generalizes product spaces and also allows us to make signature (types of combined spaces) trainable.
-Our main idea is to divide the embedding vector into several \emph{intersecting} (unlike product spaces) segments, each segment corresponds to its own space.
+In this section, we propose a new concept of \emph{overlapping spaces}.\footnote{We refer to Appendix~\ref{sec:os-with-pictures} for additional simple illustrations of the proposed idea.} This approach generalizes product spaces and allows us to make the signature (types and dimensions of combined spaces) trainable.
+Our main idea is to divide the embedding vector into several \emph{overlapping} (unlike product spaces) segments, each segment corresponding to its own space.
 Then, instead of discrete signature brute-forcing, we optimize the weights of the signature elements.

-Importantly, we allow the same coordinates of an embedding vector to define distances in spaces of different geometry.
-For this purpose, we need to map a vector $x \in \mathbb{R}^{d}$ (for any $d\ge 2$) to a point in Euclidean, hyperbolic and spherical space.
+Importantly, we allow the same coordinates of an embedding vector to be included in distances computations for spaces of different geometry.
+For this purpose, we first need to map a vector $x \in \mathbb{R}^{d}$ (for any $d\ge 1$) to a point in Euclidean, hyperbolic, and spherical space.
 Let us denote this mapping by $M$.
 Obviously, for Euclidean space, we may take $M_E(x) = x$.
-For hyperbolic and spherical spaces, we set
+We may use the vector normalization for the spherical spaces, and for $H_d$ we use a projection from a hyperplane to a hyperboloid:

-Note that a $d$-dimensional vector $x$ is mapped into Euclidean and hyperbolic spaces of dimension $d$ and into a spherical space of dimension $d-1$.
-While it is possible to parameterize points in $S_d$ by $d$-dimensional vectors, the most straightforward mapping usually used in practice is the one in~\eqref{eq:mapping}.\footnote{For instance,~\cite{gu2018learning} uses $d+1$ dimensional vectors for storing points in both $S_d$ and $H_d$.}
+Note that for such parametrization a $d$-dimensional vector $x$ is mapped into Euclidean and hyperbolic spaces of dimension $d$ and into a spherical space of dimension $d-1$.
+Hence, in standard implementations of product spaces, a sphere $S_d$ is parametrized by a $(d+1)$-dimensional vector~\cite{gu2018learning}.
+However, this requires more coordinates to be stored for each spherical space.
+Hence, to make a fair comparison of all spaces, we use the hyperspherical coordinates for $S_d$: